++++

 1. What is object storage and how is it different from file or block storage?

-Answer: Object storage manages data as discrete units (objects) with rich metadata in a flat address space.
+Object storage manages data as discrete units (objects) with rich metadata in a flat address space.
 File storage is hierarchical (folders), and Block storage is raw data blocks used for DBs.
-Object storage is superior for unstructured data and global scalability.

 2. Design a media platform (YouTube).
 How would you use object storage?